inchang0326/react.study2.com/README.md

 # Diary Web Project

 I created this project to study React.js deeply.
-This project was referred to one of Inflearn lectures
+This project was referred to one of Inflearn lectures.

 ## React Hooks Optimization